 - Use indicator card to maintain all unit performance.

 You can see Live surging example by clicking this link ( This is a third party content and we are not responsible for content quality, link or any other thing ).

-Appearance of drain water is watched till clean water start to come from the drain.
-Then injection of water is stopped and drains are closed.
-Engine are run on the same speed for next 5 to 10 minutes to dry up the system.
+Appearance of drain water is watched till clean water starts to come from the drain.
+Then the injection of water is stopped and drains are closed.
+Engine is run on the same speed for the next 5 to 10 minutes to dry up the system.

-#NOTE: I will look forward for your helpful comment and recommendations to improve this Article ( Turbocharger – Function, Construction And Working ).
+#NOTE: I will look forward to your helpful comment and recommendations to improve this Article ( Turbocharger – Function, Construction And Working ).

 - Marine Diesel Engine – Parts And Functions

 - How Rotocap Works? – Theory, Working and Function

 - Tappet Clearance – Requirement, Measurement & Adjustments

 - What’s the need to change Injection Timing? – Variable Injection Timing